-Gravel is one of the best landscaping materials to use on the yard.
+Gravel is one of the best materials to use for landscaping services Sydney.
 Many homeowners use gravel for its soft appeal in the outdoor space.
 Its organic feel is even more appealing than that of pavers or bricks.
 Moreover, gravel is durable.

 It suits terraces, paths, and driveways.
 However, most people do not have original ideas on how to landscape with gravel.
 This article sheds more light on how to choose gravel from the different types available depending on the landscape.

 The article also touches on landscaping ideas with this material and tips for maintaining landscape designs made with gravel.